forReason/NugetCleaner/README.md

 ![image](https://github.com/forReason/NugetCleaner/assets/12736950/177a0450-2bbb-4fa7-9137-c6cb71e2d641)

 3. A config File is beeing created.
 Your packages are beeing sorted and organized.
-By default, the application the highest version of each Build (eg. 1.6.2.x, 1.6.4.x) This can be changed in the configuration.
+By default, the highest version of each Build will be kept (eg. 1.6.2.x, 1.6.4.x).
+This can be changed to the highest Major or mior release in the configuration.
 ![image](https://github.com/forReason/NugetCleaner/assets/12736950/2db730bb-48a9-4708-a408-089cdafc9be4)